-Endorsement of the FFY2021 UPWP will be requested at the Pioneer Valley MPO Meeting currently scheduled for May 25, 2020.
+Endorsement of the FFY2022 UPWP will be discussed at the Pioneer Valley MPO Meeting on May 25, 2021.

 APPENDIX

 Pioneer Valley Planning Commission Traffic Counting Program

 DATA COLLECTION

 The Pioneer Valley Planning Commission collects transportation data on the movement of people and vehicles across specific points in the region.
 This information is often used as the basis for transportation planning studies but has a wide variety of applications and uses.
 The following provides a summary of the type of data collected, current data collection policies and the equipment used for data collection.